eliyamlevy/Rancher-Prov-Stack/README.md

 # Rancher-Prov-Stack
-A collection of tools to provision rancher clusters easily
+A collection of tools to provision rancher clusters easily.

 Please fill out the variables in the `variables.sh` file.
 ```